IdealisticAI/.github/profile/README.md

 > [Premium Minecraft Plugins](https://builtbybit.com/creators/63108/) Enhance your Minecraft server's experience.
 ---
 How our business operates:
-> [GitHub](https://www.idealistic.ai/github) is where you are currently and is used to notify you of our operations and also showcase a selected part of our work.
+> [GitHub](https://www.idealistic.ai/github) is where you are currently and is used to present our operations.

-> [Discord](https://www.idealistic.ai/discord) is used to host the application for managing your Idealistic AI account and for communication.
+> [Discord](https://www.idealistic.ai/discord) is used for communication and for managing your Idealistic AI account.

 > [Patreon](https://www.idealistic.ai/patreon), [BuiltByBit](https://builtbybit.com/creators/63108/), and [PayPal](https://www.idealistic.ai/paypal) are used for purchases.